In this article, I show you how to install Plausible Analytics, a self-hosted, open-source website analytics application.

 Check out the Plausible requirements for choosing the correct server.

-Caddy and Website
+Caddy and Website ¶

-This section shows you how to set up an HTTP server and a trivial demo website.
+This section shows you how to set up an HTTP server and a basic demo website.
 As a web server, I chose Caddy.
 Caddy is easy to set up and has excellent support for TLS.
 Caddy automatically creates Let's Encrypt TLS certificates and automatically renews them.

 I run all the following commands as a root user.
-If you are not logged in as root, prepend sudo to the commands or switch to root with sudo -i.
+If you are not logged in as root, prepend sudo

 First, make sure that the system is up-to-date.